corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-unit-testing.md

 ## Write a contract test

 In the contract test, you will use a feature called `MockServices` to fake a transaction in order to test the contract code.
-You include the contract `.jar` with the `MockServices` you create to include everything from the contract folder and perform this test.
-This means that for the contract test, you need both the state and contract to be created.
+You must include the contract `.jar` with the `MockServices` you create.
+This ensures that everything from the contract folder is available for testing.
+To run the contract test, you must have both the contracts and states created.

 ### Add `MockServices` and `TestIdentity`